johnmutuma5/vim-editor/README.md

   - [FZF](https://github.com/junegunn/fzf) - an amazing commandline fuzzy finder for your files a lot of things 🤓.
 Check it out!!
   - [ripgrep](https://github.com/BurntSushi/ripgrep) - find files by content(grep) from files.
 Integrates with FZF to work inside Vim/NeoVim
   - [grip](https://github.com/joeyespo/grip) - (*to enable Markdown Preview for*)
+  - pmd - static code analyzer.
+Please use brew or apt to install this.

 ### Add symbolic links for necessary files